Table of contents

 8. Market your clothing brand online

-Growing your customer base will take consistent work.
-A marketing and sales strategy helps you plan how customers will discover your fashion brand, how you’ll encourage them to buy, and the methods you’ll use to keep them coming back.
+A solid marketing and sales strategy will help customers discover your brand, encourage them to buy, and keep them coming back.

-Social media platforms like Instagram, Facebook, TikTok, and Pinterest are powerful tools for connecting with your audience.
-To get started, set up business accounts to showcase your products and interact with potential customers.
-Focus on the platform where your target audience spends the most time.
+Platforms like Instagram, TikTok, and Facebook are powerful tools for connecting with your audience.
+Set up business accounts and focus on the platform where your target audience spends the most time.

 Paid advertising